42coders/workflows/README.md

 #### HttpStatus

-The HttpStatus offers you a way to receive the Http Status of a given url.
+The HttpStatus offers you a way to receive the Http Status of a given URL.

 ### DataBus

 The DataBus is a way to pass information between the single Tasks.
-This keeps the Tasks independent to each other.
+This keeps the Tasks independent of each other.

 #### ValueResource